PowerDNS

 BindsTo=mariadb.service

-The configuration statement After=mariadb.service
+The configuration statement After=mariadb.service ensures that

-is fully started up before the pdns.service
+mariadb.service is fully started up before the pdns.service is

 started.
 It is already included in the service file installed by the software